theQRL/theqrl.org/content/blog/2024/the-12-days-of-zond-festivities/index.md

 **Example Post**

-To help inspire you, here’s a quality example:
+To help inspire you, here's a quality example:

-- @JohnSmith I’m tipping my PQ digital hat to you.
-Since I’ve joined the community a few years ago, you’ve always made me feel welcome and less intimidated.
-Your help breaking down the technical specifics of the quantum threat into layman terms alongside the team’s QRL video content made me realize there are many others like me in the community.
+- @JohnSmith I'm tipping my PQ digital hat to you.
+Since I've joined the community a few years ago, you've always made me feel welcome and less intimidated.
+Your help breaking down the technical specifics of the quantum threat into layman terms alongside the team's QRL video content made me realize there are many others like me in the community.
 Keep doing your thing! #12DaysOfZond

 **Not Yet a Community Member?**

-This activity is geared toward current community members, but if you’re not yet part of the QRL family, join us in our [QRL Discord](/discord).
+This activity is geared toward current community members, but if you're not yet part of the QRL family, join us in our [QRL Discord](/discord).

-By joining, you’ll become part of a vibrant and diverse group of like-minded individuals — from PhDs and academics to retail investors and hardcore cryptographers.
-It’s a community like no other!
+By joining, you'll become part of a vibrant and diverse group of like-minded individuals — from PhDs and academics to retail investors and hardcore cryptographers.
+It's a community like no other!

 ## Day 1: Post-Quantum Crossword Puzzle Festivity